What is a Moat in Investing? A Beginner’s Guide to a Company’s Defenses

-Reginald, our mentor, with a castle and moat
+Reginald, our mentor, with a castle and moat in the background

 Written by Nicholas • Reviewed by Reginald, our mentor guide